mickem/nscp-docs/docs/checks.md

 , E:\ used      0       B       0       0       0       0
 ```

 Now we can see we have several types of performance data for each drive.
-We have "used" and we have "used %".
+We have `used` and we have `used %`.
-Both of these can be configured individually and the way to access them is by their "suffix" which is "used" and "used %".
+Both of these can be configured individually and the way to access them is by their "suffix" which is `used` and `used %`.

 selecting based on suffix: `"perf-config=used(...) used %(...)"`